chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  * Require MFA to Microsoft Azure Management
  * Require MFA to Microsoft Graph PowerShell and Graph Explorer
  * Require MFA for privileged role members
- * Require compliant or trusted device for office 365
+ * Require internal users compliant or trusted device for office 365
- * Require MFA from non trusted location
+ * Require MFA for internal users from non trusted location
  * Require privileged role member to use compliant device

 ## Identity Protection